oxgr/kennydorvil-scrolling/README.md

 On building the bundle, the resulting `dist/index.js` gives an error `c is undefined` when run and breaks the intended effect.
 This error does not occur when running `src/cargo.js`.

 Due to this, the production site currently runs `src/cargo.js`.
 The difference is size (2.3KB `dist` vs 8.5KB `src`) might seem like a big percentage, but is still small enough to be negligible.

+### Preact virtual DOM resets Observer references

+Cargo uses Preact to build a Cargo site.
+With the way the routing and virtual DOM works, navigating backwards to the homepage renews the elements on the page to new references.

+This causes the IntersectionObserver to not work.
+Old element referenced by the observer are not `null`, but they certainly don't look like they exist.

+Resetting the observer reintroduces the scrolling.
+This is done by:

+1. disconnecting with observer from all listeners;
+2. querying `media-item` elements again;
+3. reconnecting observer to new elements.

+Currently, the check is done via a timer than logs of the current URL and keeps track of whether it changed.

+Ideally, we would listen to some sort of navigation event fired by Preact/Cargo that we could listen to in order to reset only when needed.
+A ticket has been sent to Cargo support.